meny3437-blip/smart-accounts-kit/packages/7715-permission-types/README.md

 ## Installation

-This package is normally installed as part of the Delegation Toolkit (@metamask/smart-accounts-kit) which is part of this monorepo.
+This package is normally installed as part of the Smart Accounts Kit (@metamask/smart-accounts-kit) which is part of this monorepo.

 In order to install this package standalone: